 A diagrammatic explanation by Walker, et al of the two avenues of cellular injury following traumatic injury found in “Molecular mechanisms of cognitive dysfunction following traumatic brain injury” is reprinted here:

 In cases involving subtle brain injury, mild traumatic brain injury, or post-concussion syndrome, the battle in making a fair recovery for the injured patient often boils down to satisfying an insurance company or a jury.
 This involves demonstrating scientifically that it is normal for symptoms to worsen over time.
-These neurometabolic changes are often combined with the effects of cognitive changes and consequent psychological changes as well as behavioral changes, and patients and families often struggle to cope with lives that seem like they will never be the same.
-This is all normal for a traumatic brain injury.
+The secondary changes (including the neurometabolic cascade, neuroinflammation, cell death, glymphatic clearing) are often combined with the effects of cognitive changes and consequent psychological changes as well as behavioral changes, and patients and families often struggle to cope with lives that seem like they will never be the same.
+This is all normal following a traumatic brain injury.
 As you can see, the subject matter is complicated and should be entrusted to an experienced Connecticut traumatic brain injury attorney.